 Where to eat

-Chandi is located in Seminyak on Eat Street and offers sophisticated indoor and outdoor dining.
+Located in Seminyak on Eat Street and offers sophisticated indoor and outdoor dining.
 Beautifully set out and perfect for a romantic date night or celebration dinner.
 The menu highlight for me was the dim sum platter for starters and the sizzling hot stone sate meat platter, which is a popular choice at Chandi.
 The staff are also extremely polite and won't even hesitate to get involved in a happy birthday sing-a-long upon request!

-White Orchid is an amazing and cheap spot with restaurants in both Ubud and Sanur.
+An amazing and cheap spot with restaurants in both Ubud and Sanur.
 A really nice setting, modern decor and tropical gardens, serving traditional Asian cuisine.
 The food is fresh and there's lots to choose from on the menu from more traditional dishes to Thai curries.
 The chicken satay was incredible and it is amazing value.

-Moon Rabbit is a liquor and dim sum bar in Kuta offering traditional Cantonese dishes and dim sum.
+A liquor and dim sum bar in Kuta offering traditional Cantonese dishes and dim sum.
 The sophisticated bar does dim sum and cocktails REALLY well. they also do buy one get one free from 7-11pm Mon-Thurs which is absolutely epic.
 Just be careful to not be like me and order everything!

-Batik is probably one of my favourites restaurants I dined at in my time in Bali.
+Probably one of my favourites restaurants I dined at in my time in Bali.
 Located on the bustling Eat Street in Seminyak you would never expect the beauty of the interiors from the humble exterior.
 A homage to the ancestral art of BATIK, the restaurant has a stunning luxury white and tropical palm interiors with high ceilings and gorgeous hanging lights serving Indonesian and South Asian delicacies.
 There's a calming relaxed atmosphere, the food is delicious and the cocktails are amazing; the perfect place for an evening meal as well as being incredible value for money.